IgnisHyper/cse15l-lab-reports/week-1-lab-report.md

 Image Placeholder

 I selected "Git Bash" in order to tell VS Code to default to that setting whenever I opened a new terminal window.
 Now that I had set Bash to be my default terminal, I was ready to remotely connect to a CSE computer.
-I opened a new terminal using `` Ctrl + \` ``
+I opened a new terminal using `` Ctrl + ` `` in VS Code.
+I confirmed that I had setup Bash correctly by looking at the first line of the terminal along with looking to see the type of terminal window by looking in the top right corner.

+Image Placeholder

+I then proceeded to type `ssh cs15lwi23awg@ieng6.ucsd.edu` into the terminal and hit enter.
+After a bit, it asked me if I wanted to trust the connection, which I did by typing `yes` and hitting enter.
+It then asked me for my password which after typing in (note: nothing will show up when typing in your password") allowed me to connect successfully as seen below:

+Image Placeholder

+## Running Commands